 |CFRM 460 (3)

 |CFRM 463 (1)

 Course offering times:

-AMATH 463: September three-week early-start, prior to formal autumn start
+CFRM 463: September three-week early-start, prior to start of official autumn quarter

 These University of Washington Applied Mathematics credit courses provide education in fundamentals of mathematics, statistics, financial econometrics and R programming with a view toward application in quantitative and computational finance.
 Each course will develop competencies needed for entering the MS-CFRM degree program.
 As such these courses are designed to meet the needs of the following types of individuals: